Trailblazer

 The construction of mountain bike trails can be an extremely difficult and tedious process.
 Beyond the laborious nature of making a section of dirt ridable, trail construction and maintenance often pose a range of logistical roadblocks, including the need to move material and tools to and from trail sites.
 After completing a number of interviews with trail building companies and foreman, several issues made themselves known, but the Trailblazer team is focused on one in particular: the access to and maneuverability of fuel and tools.

-Our team is comprised of four students, two MEs and two METs, and we all have a passion for bikes.
-This project has offered many opportunities for both learning new skills and applying a wide range of engineering principles encountered in the classroom.
-The Fall semester of 2024 has primarily focused on CAD modeling, issue resolution related to the first prototype, part research and budgeting.
-In previous semesters, the project also covered generating engineering requirements, machining, welding, drawing, and testing, among others.
+In previous semesters, the project also covered generating engineering requirements, machining, welding, drawing/designing, and testing, among others.
+Everyone has the opportunity to develop/further their skills in many fields.
 If you are interested in any or all of these areas, please contact the Velovations advisor, Steve (sdlehman@mtu.edu), because we are always looking for more enthusiastic engineers to join the team 🙂

-Figure 1: Trailblazer prototype 1 in use
+Figure 1: Trailblazer Prototype 1

-Figure 2: Trailblazer V2 CAD Model
+Figure 2: Trailblazer Prototype 2